lj-ditrapani/16-bit-cpu-ts/README.md

     npm run all

-This produces lib/ljd_16_bit_cpu.js for node environment and browser/ljd_16_bit_cpu.js for browser environments respectively.
+This produces a single ljd_16_bit_cpu.js esm module for both node and browser environments.

 ### Test coverage ###